 - Long training — If training takes more than a few minutes to complete, learners are more likely to schedule it for later than do it right away.

 - Irrelevant training — Training that forces learners to cover material they already know (or don’t need) annoys learners, causing them to put it off, avoid it altogether or quickly click through it, not really doing the training.

 - Going to training — training that is scheduled elsewhere, even just down the hall, pulls the learner away from work, out of their routine.
 It’s a disruption to their day, not an enhancement.

 Make training friction-free

 Reducing friction in training will help learners build good habits.
-Integrating training into their daily routine, making learning new habits friction-free, encourages the frequent engagement and repetition that build long-term retention.
+Integrating training into their daily routine, making learning new habits friction-free, encourages the frequent engagement and spaced repetition that build long-term knowledge retention.

 OttoLearn’s adaptive algorithms deliver targeted training to each learner, never forcing them to do irrelevant training.
 It identifies their knowledge gaps and fills them, ensuring that training is always relevant.

 And Otto fits easily into learners’ workflow.
 It’s available on-demand on any device the learner is using, whether a laptop, a desktop, a smartphone or a tablet.
 It’s a fun, friction-free way to review essential information and practice applying it in true-to-work mini-scenarios.